Primordial black holes in loop quantum cosmology: The effect on the threshold: Introduction

 At this point, it is very important to stress that very recently there was exhibited a rekindled interest in the scientific community regarding the effect of non-linearities~\cite{Kawasaki:2019mbl,Young:2019yug,DeLuca:2019qsy,Germani:2019zez,Young:2020xmk} and non-Gaussianities~\cite{Young:2013oia,Young:2015cyn, Franciolini:2018vbk,Yoo:2019pma,Kehagias:2019eil} on the value of $\delta_\mathrm{c}$.
 In addition, some first research works were also performed regarding the dependence of the PBH formation threshold on non sphericities~\cite{Kuhnel:2016exn,Yoo:2020lmg}, on anisotropies~\cite{Musco:2021sva}, on the velocity dispersion of the collapsing matter~\cite{Harada:2022xjp} as well as within the context of modified theories of gravity~\cite{Chen:2019ueb}.

 In this work, we study semi-analytically the effect of the potential quantumness of spacetime on the determination of the PBH formation threshold by using simple physical arguments studying whether the PBH portal can act as a novel way to probe the quantum nature of gravity.
-For concreteness, we work within the framework of loop quantum gravity (LQG)~\cite{Rovelli:1997yv,Ashtekar:2013hs} which constitutes a nonperturbative and background-independent quantization of general relativity.
-Very interestingly, LQG is able to solve the problem of past and future singularities~\cite{Singh:2009mz} and provide the initial conditions for inflation, solving in this way naturally the flatness and the horizon cosmological problems~\cite{Ashtekar:2009mm}.
+For concreteness, we work within the framework of loop quantum cosmology (LQC), being a symmetry-reduced model of loop quantum gravity (LQG)~\cite{Rovelli:1997yv,Ashtekar:2013hs}, which actually constitutes a nonperturbative and background-independent quantization of general relativity.
+Very interestingly, LQC is able to solve the problem of past and future singularities~\cite{Singh:2009mz} and provide the initial conditions for inflation, solving in this way naturally the flatness and the horizon cosmological problems~\cite{Ashtekar:2009mm}.
 It can also account for the large scale structure formation~\cite{Bojowald:2006zb} as well as for the currently observed cosmic acceleration~\cite{Wu:2008db,Chen:2008ca,Fu:2008gh}.
-PBHs were studied firstly within the context of LQG in~\cite{Dwivedee:2011fd} where the PBH evolution was explored accounting for the effects of Hawking radiation and accretion in a LQG background.
-In the present work, we investigate the effect of LQG on the PBH formation process and in particular at the level of the determination of the PBH formation threshold.
+PBHs were studied firstly within the context of LQC in~\cite{Dwivedee:2011fd} where the PBH evolution was explored accounting for the effects of Hawking radiation and accretion in a LQC background.
+In the present work, we investigate the effect of LQC on the PBH formation process and in particular at the level of the determination of the PBH formation threshold.

-The paper is organized as follows: In \Sec{sec:LQG} we revise the basics of loop quantum gravity.
+The paper is organized as follows: In \Sec{sec:LQG} we revise the basics of LQG and LQC.
 Then, in \Sec{sec:PBH_threshold_LQG} we determine semi-analytically the PBH formation threshold $\delta_\mathrm{c}$ by comparing the gravity and the sound wave pressure forces.
 Followingly, in \Sec{sec:results} we present our results while \Sec{sec:conclusions} is devoted to conclusions.